bbc/psammead/packages/components/psammead-story-promo/README.md

 ## LiveLabel

-The `LiveLabel` component is to be used inside the `Link` in index pages to show a promo for a Live page.
+The `LiveLabel` component is to be used inside a `Link` in index pages to show a promo for a Live page.

 ### Props